imasdekar/urja-site/content/impact/_index.md

 banner: "/images/uploads/bg_1.jpg"
-qoute: Our Mission is to act as a catalyst for homeless young women by facilitating their journey to access fundamental needs, reclaim their identity by building an exemplary, replaceable model that provides opportunities for their economic, psychological, emotional, civil and social development.
+qoute: Our Mission is to act as a catalyst for homeless young women by facilitating their journey to access fundamental needs, reclaim their identity by building an exemplary, replicable model that provides opportunities for their economic, psychological, emotional, civil and social development.
 menu:
   nav: